robbievanleeuwen/minimal-mistakes/_posts/2017-11-15-cross-section-example01.md

 x_s = -58.5 \textrm{mm}
 $$

-A mesh refinement study using the python cross-section program shows that the OneSteel value for the torsion constant is slightly (4%) overestimated, whereas the warping constant and shear centre show closer convergence.
-The numerical results obtained from the python program can be compared to simple hand calculations:
+A mesh refinement study using the python cross-section package shows that the OneSteel value for the torsion constant is slightly (4%) overestimated, whereas the warping constant and shear centre show closer convergence.
+The numerical results obtained from the python package can be compared to simple hand calculations:

 * Torsion Constant [1]